 True Charity comes from the heart…The Tracie Lawlor Trust for Cystic Fibrosis (TLT4CF) is conducting a massive research project into integrative health care options for CF patients throughout Ireland.

-A Unit for the South-East is the long-term aim however this was unlikely when we started in 08′ & even more so one year on due to the economic circumstances.
 That being said there is a lot that can be done with what little is available, with the support & good nature of the Irish people, we are able to grow with awareness, in research & hope of a better day for all CF patients & all who are effected by this awful chronic illness.
 We try to bring a mindset of hope, to everyone touched or untouched by Cystic Fibrosis.